The KPF SURFS-UP Survey I: Transmission Spectroscopy of WASP-76 b: Cross-Correlation Search for Atmospheric Absorption

 We then created a velocity grid from $-300$ to $+300$ km s$^{-1}$ in steps of 0.5 km s$^{-1}$.
 For each velocity shift, we Doppler-shifted the atmospheric template and linearly interpolated it onto the observed wavelength grid before computing the cross-correlation via the following equation:

 where $c(\nu, t)$ is the two-dimensional cross-correlation function as a function of trial radial velocity $\nu$ and observation time $t$, $x_i(t)$ is the observed flux, and $T_i(\nu)$ is the template spectrum.
 After obtaining the 2D CCF grid, we normalized each CCF by the mean out-of-transit CCF to search for atmospheric absorption in-transit.
 For visualization purposes, we shifted each CCF into the planet rest frame using the expected orbital velocity $v_p(t)=K_p \sin(2\pi\phi(t))$.
 It is important to note that when using a synthetic model atmosphere, the reported residual amplitude (i.e., the strength of the detected signal in ppm) strongly depends on the assumed model parameters used to generate the template.
-For instance, we found that changing the temperature used for generating the template can alter the amplitudes by several hundred parts-per-million (ppm).
+For instance, we found that varying the assumed atmospheric temperature used to generate the template from 2200 K (close to the equilibrium temperature of WASP-76 b) to 3000 K changed the recovered signal amplitudes by several hundred parts-per-million (ppm).
 We therefore caution against interpreting the amplitudes as direct tracers of relative abundance or atmospheric altitude, since they are sensitive to the assumed model parameters used to generate each template.